microsoft/VoTT/README.md

 ## Where is V1?

 Master still reflects The V1 codebase - any fixes or updates can still be made there.
 Likewise, all 1.x releases can still be found under [GitHub Releases](https://github.com/Microsoft/VoTT/releases).

+## Can I use my V1 project in V2?

+Yes you can!
+There is support for converting a V1 project into V2 format.
+For a smooth experience, it is recommended that you keep your current V1 project (JSON) file in a directory with all your images and videos for that project.
+When you open the JSON file, you will be directed to the project settings screen to confirm the generated project information.
+Once you save the project, a `.vott` file will be generated in the same project directory and you can use this as your project file from now on.
+It is recommended that you back up your V1 project file before converting the project.

 # Using VoTT